xunker/AutoHideSidebar/README.md

 AutoHideSidebar
 ===============

-AutoHideSidebar is a [Sublime Text 3](http://www.sublimetext.com/) plugin that will automatically hide and show the sidebar as you type, save and navigate.
+AutoHideSidebar is a [Sublime Text 3](http://www.sublimetext.com/) package that will automatically hide and show the sidebar as you type, save and navigate.
 Untested with ST2, but may work too.

-The plugin watches for modifications on the currently open file.
-After the current file is modified by a certian number of keystrokes (defaults to 10) the sidebar will automatically hide.
+AutoHideSidebar watches for modifications on the currently open file.
+After the current file is modified by a certain number of keystrokes (defaults to 10) the sidebar will automatically hide.

 Once the sidebar is hidden, it will automatically be shown when:

-* the current file is saved
+* The current file is saved.
-* the current file is closed
+* A file is loaded or cloned.
-* a new file is created
+* A new tab is opened.
-* a file is loaded
+* An open tab is closed.
-* a file is cloned
+* The Current active tab changes.
-* current active file/tab changes
+* The app gains or loses focus.

-* the app gains or loses focus
+Only keystrokes that add, remove or change text in the current tab ("change" keystrokes) will hide the sidebar.
+Other keystrokes, such arrow keys, will not cause the sidebar to hide.

 Installation
 ------------